TiedyeNetwork/tiedye/README.md

 TieDye is agnostic to the kind of financial agreements that exist on the second layer network, some products that can be built on top of the base TieDye blockchain include:

 - Margin trading.
-Imagine a trustless BitMEX, where you could exceed even 100x leverage and never are at risk of losing funds due to an exit scam.
-Instead of the limited number of assets offered on centralized exchanges (7 or 8 different contract types are supported on BitMEX for example), TieDEX could offer leveraged positions on _any_ asset, cryptoasset or traditional, with very little-- possibly no-- overhead to the counterparty.
+TieDEX could offer leveraged positions on _any_ asset, cryptoasset or traditional, with very little-- possibly no-- overhead to the counterparty.

 - Prediction markets...